-How important friendships are in mus feel happy and secure, and how people choose and make friends The characteristics of friendships, including mutual respect, truthfulnet trustworthiness, loyalty, kindness, generosity, trust, sharing interests experiences and support with prob and difficulties That healthy friendships are positivand welcoming towards others, and not make others feel lonely or exclusion of make others feel lonely or exclusion or even strengthened, and resorting to violence is never right How to recognise who to trust and not to trust, how to judge when a friendship is making them feel unhabition or uncomfortable, managing confliction how to manage these situations an how to seek help or advice from ot if needed Bob's Blue Period - Marion Denchars The Gingerbread Man Guess How Much I Love You - Sam McBratney Feelings fans- happy, sad, lonely.
-Circle games- pass a smile, roll a ball to someone and say their name- ensuring everyone in the circle has a turn BBC Friendship Video Trust- Little Red Riding Hood and the Big Bad Wolf Key Stage 1 (Year 1 and 2): BBC Video where two children discuss their friendships- Children's discussions about their own friendships.
+• How important friendships are in making EYFS (non statutory): • us feel happy and secure, and how people choose and make friends The characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties Bob's Blue Period - Marion Denchars The Gingerbread Man Guess How Much I Love You - Sam McBratney Feelings fans- happy, sad, lonely.
+Circle games- pass a smile, roll a ball to someone and say their name- ensuring everyone in the circle has a turn BBC Friendship Video • That healthy friendships are positive and welcoming towards others, and do not make others feel lonely or excluded Trust- Little Red Riding Hood and the Big Bad Wolf Key Stage 1 (Year 1 and 2): • That most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right BBC Video where two children discuss their friendships- Children's discussions about their own friendships.
 Creating own class resource- What makes a good friend- list ingredients.
-BBC Video to start Circle games e.g 'The Space on my right is free, I would like to sit next to me' (ensuring everyone gets a turn).
-'I think a friend is someone who' SEAL Peaceful Problem Solving Poster and Feelings Detective Poster Trust- The Gingerbread Man (Who should not have been Respectful Polationships
+BBC Video to start Circle games e.g 'The Space on my right is free, I would like • How to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help or advice from others, if needed to sit next to me' (ensuring everyone gets a turn).
+'I think a friend is someone who' Trust- The Gingerbread Man (Who should not have been trusted?)
+Discussion- Who can you go to in school if you are experiencing problems with friendships?
+Perfectly Norman by Tom Percival Giving advice on how to be a caring friend.
+The Squirrels Who Squabbled - Rachel Bright Respectful Relationships